marle3003/mokapi/docs/guides/get-started/test-data.md

 ---
 title: Test Data Generator
-description: You can use randomly generated test data or use Mokapi scripts to create responses that can simulate a wide range of scenarios and edge cases.
+description: Use randomly generated test data or use Mokapi Script to create responses that can simulate a wide range of scenarios and edge cases.
 ---

 # Test Data Generator

-By default, Mokapi generates test data randomly depend on the data types.
+By default, Mokapi generates test data randomly depending on the data types.
 If you need more dynamic responses, you can use Mokapi Script to generate responses based on specific conditions or parameters.
 Mokapi Scripts allows you to